CONGRATULATIONS ON YOUR ENGAGEMENT!

 What if one of us has been married before?

 If either of you have been married before, whether in the Church or by any other civil or religious authority, even if you are not Catholic, you will need to obtain an annulment before being married in the Catholic Church.
-Please contact the front office at 480-967-7823 for additional information.

 What if one of us isn't Catholic?